nordew/UploadApp/README.md

-# UploadHub
+# UploadHub - Image Upload and Storage Service

-UploadHub is a simple image upload and storage service with user registration and authorization, built using Go, Gin, MongoDB, RabbitMQ, Minio, and Docker.
-Users can register, sign in, upload images, and retrieve images based on their sizes.
+UploadHub is a versatile image upload and storage service developed using Go, Gin, PostgreSQL, RabbitMQ, Minio, and Docker.
+This project provides user registration and authorization functionalities, allowing users to securely sign up, sign in, upload images, and retrieve images based on their sizes.

 ## Features

+### User Registration and Authorization

-- **User Registration and Authorization:** Secure user registration and authorization are implemented using JWT Tokens.
+Secure user registration and authorization are implemented using JWT Tokens.
+Users can register, sign in, and obtain JWT Tokens for authenticated access.

+### PostgreSQL Integration

-- **MongoDB Integration:** User data is stored in a MongoDB database for persistence.
+User data is persistently stored in a PostgreSQL database, ensuring reliable and durable data storage for user-related information.

+### Image Processing

-- **Image Processing:** Uploaded images are automatically resized to 75%, 50%, and 25% of their original size.
-The processed images are then sent to a queue (RabbitMQ) for asynchronous handling.
+Uploaded images undergo automatic resizing to 75%, 50%, and 25% of their original size.
+The processed images are then queued (RabbitMQ) for asynchronous handling, enhancing performance and responsiveness.

+### Asynchronous Image Storage

-- **Asynchronous Image Storage:** Processed images are stored in Minio, an object storage server, to efficiently manage and serve the images.
+Processed images are efficiently stored in Minio, an object storage server.
+This approach ensures effective management and rapid serving of images while maintaining scalability.

+### Dockerized Deployment

-- **Dockerized Deployment:** The project comes with its own Docker Compose file for easy deployment and scaling.
+The project is containerized with Docker, providing a convenient Docker Compose file for straightforward deployment and scaling.
+This simplifies the setup process and facilitates easy management of dependencies.

 ## Routes

-- **Authentication Routes:**
+### Authentication

-  - `POST /auth/sign-up`: User registration endpoint.
+- **Sign Up**: `POST /auth/sign-up`
+- **Sign In**: `GET /auth/sign-in`
+- **Refresh Token**: `GET /auth/refresh`

+### User Profile

-  - `GET /auth/sign-in`: User sign-in endpoint.
+- **Get User Profile**: `GET /profile/:sub`

-- **Image Routes:**
+### Image Management

-  - `POST /images/upload`: Upload an image.
+- **Upload Image**: `POST /images/upload`
+- **Get All Images**: `GET /images/all`
+- **Get Images by Size**: `GET /images/by-size`
+- **Delete All Images**: `DELETE /images/delete/:name`

+### Dashboard (Admin Access Only)

-  - `GET /images/get-all`: Retrieve all uploaded images.
+- **Get Logs**: `GET /dashboard/logs`
-  - `GET /images/get`: Retrieve an image by its size (100, 75, 50, or 25).
-Requires authentication.
+- **Delete Log**: `DELETE /dashboard/logs/:id`

-## Getting Started
+## Usage

-1. Clone the repository: `git clone https://github.com/your-username/UploadHub.git`
+1. Clone the repository.
-2. Navigate to the project directory: `cd UploadHub`
+2. Configure the environment variables.
-3. Set up environment variables as needed.
-4. Run the application using Docker Compose: `docker-compose up -d`

-## Dependencies

-- [Gin](https://github.com/gin-gonic/gin): Web framework for Go.
-- [MongoDB](https://www.mongodb.com/): NoSQL database for user data storage.
-- [RabbitMQ](https://www.rabbitmq.com/): Message queue for asynchronous image processing.
-- [Minio](https://min.io/): Object storage server for image storage.

-## Contributing
+3. Run `docker-compose up` for easy deployment and scaling.

+Explore the various routes to leverage the features provided by UploadHub.

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to contribute or report issues on [GitHub](#).

-## License

-This project is licensed under the [MIT License](LICENSE).
+---

+*Note: This README assumes you have basic knowledge of Go, Docker, and related technologies.*